 After planting, apply sufficient water to thoroughly soak the soil in the area of the tree roots.
 This watering will help bring the soil into closer contact with all sides of the roots and eliminate air pockets around the roots.
 Keep weeds out of a 3-by-3-foot area around the tree because they compete with the tree for moisture and nutrients during the growing season.
 This will also keep mowers away from the tree and reduce trunk damage.
 Mulching will help to control weeds as well as conserve moisture.

 Peaches and nectarines are usually trained to an open-center system.
 Correctly pruned trees will have a wide open vase shape.
-This allows sunlight penetration, and air movement and improves spray coverage.
+This allows for better sunlight penetration and air movement within the canopy, and improves spray coverage.
 More information is available in HGIC 1355, Pruning Peaches & Nectarines.

-August application: Apply 1 cup of calcium nitrate or equivalent per year of tree age to a maximum of 4 cups for mature trees.
+Postharvest Application: Apply 1 cup of calcium nitrate per year of tree age to a maximum of 4 cups for mature trees.
 Do not make the August application if the crop was lost to a freeze.
 Do not apply until the harvest of late-season varieties is completed.